 We regard this decomposition as the map

 where $\CH^F$ is the infinite dimensional vector bundle

 where $\CH^F_{S^1,x}$ is the vector space given by

 the set of smooth sections of the pull-back vector bundle $x^*F$.
-This provides a coordinate description of $\CF(S^1,F)$ in terms of $\CH^F_{S^1}$.
+This provides a coordinate description of $C^\infty(S^1,F)$ in terms of $\CH^F_{S^1}$.
 We denote the corresponding coordinates $z = (u_z,s_z)$ when we feel necessary to make the dependence of $(x,s)$ on $z$ explicit.

-We fix an $S^1$-invariant connection on $F$ and the associated splitting \be TF = HTF \oplus VTF \ee which is defined to be the direct sum connection of $T^*\CN$ and the $S^1$-invariant symplectic vector bundle $(E,\Omega)$.
+We fix an $S^1$-invariant connection on $F$ and the associated splitting \be TF = HTF \oplus VTF \ee which is defined to be the direct sum of the connection of $T^*\CN$ and the $S^1$-invariant connection on the symplectic vector bundle $(E,\Omega)$.
 Then we express